-You may experience shortness of breath because your heart can’t pump blood at a sustainable level.
-This is known as heart failure.
-You may develop this condition for many reasons.
-Risk factors include poor diet, diabetes, certain medications, smoking, and obesity.
+It happens because your heart can’t pump blood at a sustainable level.
+You may develop heart failure for many reasons.
+Risk factors include an unhealthy diet, diabetes, certain medications, smoking, and obesity.

-Other conditions associated with heart failure include high blood pressure or if your heart experiences trauma, inflammation, or irregular heart rate.
+Other conditions associated with heart failure include high blood pressure, trauma to the heart, inflammation, or irregular heart rate.

 You may feel like you’re gasping for air during the night or wake up in the morning feeling tired.
 You may also have headaches or feel irritable.

 Your doctor will perform a physical exam and ask you about your health and family history when determining the cause of your shortness of breath.
 Often, your doctor will be able to diagnose the condition just based on this initial exam.
-American Family Physician states that doctors can diagnose 66 percent of cases of shortness of breath just on clinical presentation.
+Doctors can diagnose

 You may need to undergo more testing to diagnose the cause.
 Your doctor may order the following tests: